X-The-Mystic/xframe/README.md

 - **EternalChampion, CVE-2017-2671:** The EternalChampion exploit is a remote code execution vulnerability in the Apache HTTP Server, affecting versions 2.4.0 to 2.4.49.
 It was part of the ShadowBrokers dump, a collection of exploits and tools leaked from the NSA.
 This exploit allows an attacker to execute arbitrary code on a vulnerable Apache HTTP Server without authentication via the SMB protocol.
 - **EternalRomance, CVE-2017-0143:** The EternalRomance exploit is a remote code execution vulnerability in the SMBv1 server in Windows operating systems.
 It was part of the EternalBlue exploit dump by the ShadowBrokers group.
 This exploit allows an attacker to execute arbitrary code on the target system without authentication.
 Valid on Windows XP to Windows Server 2016.
 - **EternalSynergy, CVE-2019-1040:** The EternalSynergy exploit is a remote code execution vulnerability in the SMBv3 server in Windows operating systems.
 It was part of the EternalSynergy exploit dump by the ShadowBrokers group.
 This exploit allows an attacker to execute arbitrary code on the target system without authentication.
 Valid on Windows Vista to Windows 10.
+- **Log4Shell, CVE-2021-44228:** The Log4Shell exploit is a critical remote code execution vulnerability in the Apache Log4j 2 library, a popular Java-based logging utility.
+This vulnerability allows an attacker to execute arbitrary code on a server by sending a specially crafted request that includes a malicious payload.
+The exploit leverages the JNDI (Java Naming and Directory Interface) lookup feature in Log4j 2, which can be tricked into loading and executing code from an attacker-controlled server.
+This vulnerability affects Log4j versions 2.0-beta9 to 2.14.1 and has been widely exploited in the wild, posing a significant threat to any application using the vulnerable versions of Log4j 2.
+- **BlackPulse, CVE to be assigned** The BlackPulse exploit is a critical remote code execution vulnerability in the OpenSSL library, a widely used cryptographic software library.
+This vulnerability allows an attacker to execute arbitrary code on a server by sending a specially crafted request that includes a malicious payload.
+The exploit leverages a buffer overflow in the OpenSSL library, which can be triggered by a malformed certificate.
+This vulnerability affects OpenSSL versions 1.1.1 to 1.1.1k and has the potential to be widely exploited in the wild, posing a significant threat to any application using the vulnerable versions of OpenSSL.
+- **PseudoEphedrine, CVE to be assigned** The PseudoEphedrine exploit is a privilege escalation vulnerability in the Linux kernel, affecting versions 5.4 to 5.10.
+This exploit allows an attacker to gain root privileges on a vulnerable system by exploiting a race condition in the kernel's handling of user namespaces.
+The vulnerability can be triggered by a local user with access to the system, making it a significant threat to multi-user environments.
+The exploit has been observed in targeted attacks and is considered highly dangerous due to its potential for complete system compromise.

 ### MkDoS: Denial-of-Service Attack Toolkit